Delicious soft Homemade Cheese Bread , made two ways - a lovely Cheddar cheese version and a Parmesan and Herb version.

 - Grease two 8-inch by 4-inch loaf pans and set aside.

 - Shaping: Using a sharp knife, cut the roll of dough down the centre, lengthwise.
 Rotate each piece so that the cut sides are facing upward and place them side-by-side.
 Pinch together the farthest end.
 Keeping the cuts sides facing upwards as much as possible, place the right-side piece over the left-side piece.
-Straighen it up and then repeat, pinching together the end closest to you.
+Straighen it up all up and then repeat, pinching together the end closest to you.
 If any cheese escapes, just place it back on top.
 Using a bench scraper or spatula, carefully lift the dough into the greased loaf pan.
 Repeat with the other dough log, then cover both with a greased piece of plastic wrap and allow to rise until the dough rises to about 1-inch above the side of the pans in the middle.

-- Preheat oven to 350° F. Bake for 45-50 minutes total, but after 25 minutes of baking, rotate pans front-to-back in the oven and loosely cover with a piece of aluminum foil if necessary (if bread is already well-browned), to prevent the top from over-browning.
+- Preheat oven to 350° F. (not fan assisted).
+Bake for 45-50 minutes total, but after 25 minutes of baking, rotate pans front-to-back in the oven and loosely cover with a piece of aluminum foil if necessary (if bread is already well-browned), to prevent the top from over-browning.
 Bread should reach about 185° internal temperature in the centre.

 Notes